Asset Publisher

 Alongside Europe and North America, Latin America is one of the world’s most democratic regions and therefore an important partner for Germany in the creation of a rule-based, multilateral world order.
 KAS has been working with Latin American states in a spirit of trust for over 50 years to foster close dialogue on the topics of democracy, the rule of law, decentralisation and social market economics through its 12 Foundation offices and 5 regional projects.

 Latin America has experienced sweeping changes since the early days of cooperation.
 Apart from a few exceptions, the countries in the region are governed democratically and adhere to the principles of market economy.
 At the beginning of the millennium, Latin America experienced a period of prosperity thanks to the huge revenue brought in from the resources boom, which significantly reduced poverty levels in many countries and boosted the region’s self-confidence on the international stage.
 However, a number of social and political challenges, including corruption, social inequality, a lack of trust in politics and state institutions, along with crime and violence, continue to exist despite the economic upswing.
-These factors are hampering the region’s development - now that the economic heyday is over and many states have to fight the serious impacts of the coronavirus pandemic.
+These factors are hampering the region’s development.

 Latin America kas